| Pledge to help erase the waste with the NEW reusable To-Go Box program in Harcombe, Schilletter and Clemson House! |

 How does the program work?

-- As a meal plan member you have the opportunity to join the To-Go Box program for FREE.
-Students, faculty and staff who do not participate in a meal plan can join the program for $5 per semester.
+As a meal plan member you have the opportunity to join the To-Go Box program for FREE.
+Students, faculty and staff who do not participate in a meal plan may join the program for $5 per semester.

-- You will then receive a To-Go Box for immediate use or a key tag for future use.
-You can fill your To-Go Box with a varity of foodsin our dining halls.
+You will then receive a To-Go Box for immediate use or a key tag for future use.
+You may fill your To-Go Box with a variety of foods in our dining halls.

 What is Sustainable?

 - Conservation of soil and water resources